Canadian Jesuits International

 • Fr Melo

-Fr Ismael Moreno SJ (Fr Melo) is director of Fundacion Eric and Radio Progreso in Honduras.
+Fr Ismael Moreno SJ (Fr Melo) is a member of ERIC-Radio Progreso in Honduras.

 View all posts